Chapter 17 Timing

 So when will you stop?
 Tomorrow?
 Next year?
 The year after?
 Isn’t that what you’ve been asking yourself since you first realised you were hooked?
 Are you hoping that one morning you’ll wake up and just not want to watch anymore?
 Stop kidding yourself, with any addiction you get progressively more hooked, not less.
 Are you going to wait until you’ve actually started to feel that getting out of bed is harder than just masturbating?
 That would be a bit pointless.

 The real trap is the belief that now isn’t the right time – it’ll always be easier tomorrow.
 We believe that we live stressful lives, but in actuality we don’t.
 Most genuine stress has been removed from our lives.
 When leaving home you don’t live in fear of being attacked by wild animals, most don’t wonder where their next meal will come from, or if a roof will be over their heads tonight.
 Think of the life of a wild animal, every time a rabbit comes out of its burrow, it’s facing Vietnam for its entire life.
 But the rabbit handles it, it’s got adrenaline and other hormones, and so do we.
 The truth is, the most stressful periods for any creature’s life are early childhood and adolescence.
-But three billion years of natural selection have equipped us to cope with stress, many growing up with hard childhoods lead normal lives.
+But three billion years of natural selection has equipped us to cope with stress, and many who grow up with hard childhoods lead normal lives.

 It’s cliché to say, “If you haven’t got your health, you’ve got nothing” but it’s absolutely true.
 When you feel physically and mentally strong you can enjoy the highs and handle the lows.
-Many confuse with responsibility with stress, responsibility only becomes stressful when we don’t feel strong enough to handle it.
+Many confuse responsibility with stress, responsibility only becomes stressful when we don’t feel strong enough to handle it.
 What destroys most isn’t stress, jobs or old age, but the illusory lying crutches they turn to.

 Look at it this way, you’ve already decided you aren’t staying in the trap for the rest of your life.
-Therefore at some point - whether you find it easy or difficult - you’ll have to go through the process of getting free.
-Porn isn’t a habit or pleasure, it’s drug addiction and disease.
+Therefore at some point – whether you find it easy or difficult – you’ll have to go through the process of getting free.
+Porn isn’t a habit or pleasure, it’s drug addiction and a disease.
 We’ve established that far from being easier tomorrow, it’ll get progressively worse.
 The time to get rid of it is now – or as near to now as you can manage.
 Just think of how quickly each week of our lives passes, that’s all it takes.
 Think of how nice it’ll be to enjoy the rest of your life without ever increasing shadows hanging over you.
 Provided you follow all the instructions, you won’t even have to wait five days or three weeks.
 You’ll not only find it easy to quit, You’ll enjoy it!